aaronabramov/k9/README.md

 }
 ```

-All we get is usually a wall of wite text collapsed into a single line and you have to find the difference between two structs yourself.
+All we get is usually a wall of text collapsed into a single line and you have to find the difference between two structs yourself.
 Which becomes very time consuming when structs are 10+ fields.

 ```
 ---- eq::test_eq stdout ----